Sufficient Incorrectness Logic: SIL and Separation SIL: Introduction

 and let $Q\eqdef (x=0 \cap y=0)$ be an incorrectness specification.
 By straightforward application of SIL rules we can derive the Lisbon triple:

 The corresponding \NDOL{} triple is

 but, by using the rules available in~\citet{DBLP:journals/corr/ZilbersteinDS23}, to our best efforts, we were only able to prove the \NDOL{} triple:

 Notably, the simpler Lisbon triples $\angletriple{P_x}{\regr_{xy}}{Q}$ and $\angletriple{P_y}{\regr_{xy}}{Q}$ can be derived in both SIL and \NDOL{} proof systems, but the single triple $\angletriple{P_x\cup P_y}{\regr_{xy}}{Q}$ exposes the weakest SIL precondition for the specification $Q$, which is useful to determine the least general assumptions that may lead to an error.
 Thus the example suggests that weakest preconditions are not necessarily derivable in \NDOL.
+Note that a revised and improved version of OL is currently under development \citep{zilberstein2024relatively}, where completeness is achieved by introducing, among others, a dedicated rule for disjunction and exploiting the equivalence $P_x\cup P_y \equiv P_x \vee P_y \vee (P_x\oplus P_y)$.